Client drivers for YSQL

 PostgreSQL JDBC driver (PgJDBC)

-For a tutorial on building a sample Java application with the PostgreSQL JDBC Driver, see Build a Java application.
+For building a sample Java application with the PostgreSQL JDBC driver, see Connect an application.

 Install the PostgreSQL JDBC driver